seongjaelee/nvatom/README.md

 - Mouseless interaction
 - Incremental Search

-Integrated with Atom, we have many advantages:
+Integrated with Atom, we have several advantages:

 - __Use Atom's Features__ - Such as Syntax Highlighting and Tree View.
 - __Use Other Packages__ - Such as Markdown Preview and Minimap.